alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

+platforms that has an effect on people it is a nasty thing it is not just words on the Internet's not just words on a screen

+{% slide assume_worst_intent 10 %}

-platforms that has an effect on people it is a nasty thing it is not just words on the Internet's not just words on a screen and I think if you're building a platform where people interact where you have user to user interaction it is to a certain degree your responsibility to think about what people are doing on there and to think about the effects that might have beyond your platform so this is all pretty nasty stuff who's doing it I think we often have this as the popular image of a hacker a malicious person on the Internet and we can see they tick all the hacker
+and I think if you're building a platform where people interact where you have user to user interaction it is to a certain degree your responsibility to think about what people are doing on there and to think about the effects that might have beyond your platform

+{% slide assume_worst_intent 11 %}

+so
+this is all pretty nasty stuff who's doing it I think

+{% slide assume_worst_intent 12 %}

+we often have this as
+the popular image of a hacker a malicious person on the Internet and we can see they tick all the hacker